ABCLabbioinfo/114_species_assessment/README.md

 **Assembly_statistics.txt**: The assembly statistics getting from European Nucleotide Archive (ENA) of reference genome in 109 species was included.

-**Gene_annotation_table.txt**: This table includes gene annotation from BIOMART, and result of principal component analysis with different types of genes in 102 species.
+**Gene_annotation_table.txt**: This table includes gene annotation from Ensembl BioMart, and result of principal component analysis with different types of genes in 102 species.

 **MQI_statistics_of_108_species.csv**: Mapping quality evaluation index (MQI) information including mapping statistics of RNA-Sequencing analysis was included.